Jamcdonald120/Titancraft-Above-Wiki/docs/npcs/Traders.md

 :::

-Hints to their current locations can be purchased from Harriet for 1 Titanshard Gem.
+Hints to their current locations can be purchased from Harriet for a single Titanshard Gem.